 Getting someone’s pronoun wrong is like getting their name wrong, so it’s encouraged you ask which pronouns someone uses.

-As part of Pride month and celebrating the LGBTQ+ community we asked Mermaids UK, an organisation supporting trans and gender-diverse children and young people, to help explain gender pronouns, how to use them, and why it’s so important to get them right.
+We asked Mermaids UK, an organisation supporting trans and gender-diverse children and young people, to help explain gender pronouns, how to use them, and why it’s so important to get them right.

 While some may argue ‘they’ and ‘them’ only applies to people in a plural setting, it’s easy to forget we use the terms in a singular manner also.

 Sam Smith announced in 2019 they are non-binary and changed their pronouns to them/they, explaining: "I'm not male or female, I think I flow somewhere in between.
 It's all on the spectrum.”

 Demi Lovato took to Instagram to reveal their gender identity journey, stating that the term 'non-binary' best represents the fluidity they feel in their gender expression, allowing them to feel like their most authentic self.

 They went on to discuss the importance of recognising peoples pronouns: " To me it would mean the world if people could start identifying me as they/them.
 I will also be accepting if people slip and say her/she, because I know being in my position, it’s going to take a while for people to get used to."